SkryptKiddie/skryptography/README.md

 # crypt
-Basic cryptography tools in Python
+Basic cryptography tools in Python using the Fernet algorithm.